 Safety and Danger

-Even though I’ve had my fair share of incidents traveling around Latin America, I’m of the opinion that the region tends to get a bad rap.
+Even though I’ve had my fair share of hair-raising incidents while traveling around Latin America, I’m of the opinion that the region tends to get a bad rap.

 Still, Mexico is a massive country.

 Much of the narco-violence is confined to certain areas.
 And most of the time, the cartels want nothing to do with tourists.
 Hell, the cartels own half the hotels in Mazatlan.
 They want more tourists coming.
 Not fewer.
 So I’m of the opinion that Mexico isn’t that dangerous either, assuming you’re not mixed up in the drug trade in some way.

 Here’s how I’ll break it down.
 You’re more likely to get robbed in Colombia, but worse shit happens more often in Mexico.

 Alright, that went on a little longer than I’d planned.
 My bad.
 I’m a wordy f*cker from time to time.
 Así es la vida.